 The Major Winter Holidays (Christmas, etc.) and the turning of the New Year are rapidly upon us.
-This is also the year we celebrate the turning of the Millennium.
 At first glance, here are many reasons to celebrate, to be joyous, to cultivate gratitude.
 And yet - for many persons out there - perhaps yourself - perhaps someone you love - this holiday season will be experienced as a major source of stress - more a time of pain than pleasure.

 I'm aiming this article towards that group of persons out there who find this time of year to be more oppressive than peaceful.
 My aim is hopefully to help such persons to cope a little better with the challenges that they will face in the coming weeks.